 To make a turkey that’s packed with delicious flavors, I made a seasoning blend with spices that go well together and keep the turkey very tasty such as:

 These warm spices compliment the flavor of turkey and also pair well with the side dishes that are served on Thanksgiving.
 You can also use Persian spice mix called Advieh for this spiced turkey recipe.

-Once the turkey was completely cooked (insert the thermometer between the thigh and the leg, it should reach 165F) I took it out of the oven, covered it loosely with foil and let it rest for 30 minutes before carving.
+Once the turkey is completely cooked, take it out of the oven, cover it loosely with foil and let it rest for 30 minutes before carving.
 This will help the juice to stay inside the turkey.